DeltaResero/GC-Wii-Linux-Kernels/README.md

 Due to significant changes since the last official kernel patch release gcLinux, the 2.6.32 (MIKEp5) patch, the MIKEp7 patch currently has some limitations and bugs that still require attention.
 Some of these limitations are as follows:

-- In MINI mode, USB storage support is currently broken ("hcd.c").
-Most keyboards, mice, USB Ethernet adapters, and other similar devices seem to be fully functional.
-Bluetooth/wireless lan doesn't seem to be affected by this.
-This was broke as a result of not being able to properly forward port the DMA handling of USB devices for these consoles from 2.6.34-rc4 to 2.6.34.z and newer kernels.

 - In MINI mode, older (smaller than 2GB) cards don't all work correctly

 - In IOS mode, external swap partitions don't mount correctly as of kernel version 2.6.39.
 As a workaround, use a local swapfile.
 A short tutorial can be found at: http://www.cyberciti.biz/faq/linux-add-a-swap-file-howto/